-Virtual races are ideal at expanding your reach to new audiences and territories.
-This can be great in and of itself in scaling your virtual race, but can also open up a whole new audience you could monetize through brand partnerships and other initiatives.
+Virtual races are ideal for expanding your reach to new audiences and territories.
+This can be great in and of itself for scaling your virtual race, but can also open up a whole new audience you could monetize through sponsorships, brand partnerships and other initiatives.

 Virtual race logistics

-You may think putting on a virtual race would pose very few logistics challenges - and for the most part you'd be right.
-But there are things to think about before committing to it, some of which are very specific to virtual events.
+You may think putting on a virtual race would pose very few logistical challenges - and for the most part you'd be right.
+But there are some things to think about before committing to a virtual race.